Gifts to Collections

 Jeune Pêcheur à la Coquille (Neapolitan Fisherboy), 1857

 Gift of Myrna Ruben Haft, 2007.04

-The Bruce Museum welcomes donations of fine art, decorative arts, archaeological and ethnographic objects, and natural science specimens in accordance with the scope and themes of the museum's collecting goals and policies.
+The Bruce Museum welcomes donations of fine and decorative arts, archaeological and ethnographic objects, historical, and natural science specimens in accordance with the scope and themes of the museum's collecting goals and policies.

 Every donation must undergo a formal review process and our governing policy does not allow us to accept walk-in object or artwork donations at this time.
 If you are considering a donation to the Bruce Museum, kindly email Sanne Klinge, Registrar (firstname.lastname@example.org), with the following information as appropriate: artist’s name (if known); object title/description; date object was created; medium; dimensions; high-quality color images; and history of how and when you obtained the artwork or object(s) along with any relevant documentation.
 Alternatively, you may send this information via mail to the Bruce Museum, Attn: Sanne Klinge, Registrar, 1 Museum Drive, Greenwich, CT 06830.
 The object(s) will then be reviewed by the relevant Curator to determine if it fits within the scope of our collections policy.